excellalabs/zookeeper/README.md

 Apache Zookeeper
 ===================

-This repository contains pipeline and infrastructure code for creating Zookeeper services for Excella Stream Processing Platform.
+This repository contains pipeline and infrastructure code for deploying Zookeeper services for Excella Stream Processing Platform.

 ## What is Zookeeper